payu-india/CMS-Chatbot/docs/Affordability/offers-dashboard/create-a-sku-based-offer.md

 * **Apply many times**: Select this option to apply the offer many times for multiple quantity of the same product.

 7. Click **Next**.
+8. Enter the subvention details in the *Subvention Details* page.
+For more information, refer to refer to [Create an Instant Discount or Cashback Offer](doc:create-an-offer#step-4-configure-offer-subvention-details).
+9. After you complete the above details in the *Subvention Details* page and click **Next**.
+10. Check the preview page and click **Publish**.